npgsql/npgsql/doc/types/enums_and_composites.md

 The recommended way to work with enums and composites is to set up a mapping for your CLR types.
 Doing so provides the following advantages:

-o set up a global mapping for all your connections, put this code before your first open:
+To set up a global mapping for all your connections, put this code before your first open:

 ```c#
 NpgsqlConnection.GlobalTypeMapper.MapEnum<SomeEnum>("some_enum");